mtgeee/portfolio/README.md

-All these site are responsive to alll devices.
+All these site are responsive to all devices.

 Yantra -
 https://yantra.dev/